JunYuHuang/INFO4235-Project/README.md

 - Add pagination or infinite scrolling to the SearchScreen
 - Add SQLite functionality for saving data to local persistent storage
 - Debug and fix app so that it works on Android (via Android Studio AVD Emulator)
+- Force focus on TextInput on DetailScreen when user presses "Edit" button